 Class is limited to two-year-olds.
 Exception: Two-year-olds may be exhibited in a combined yearling and two-year-old class in Zones 12, 13 & 14 only.
 Points in this class will be applied toward an ROM and all year end titles and awards.
+World Show points do not count toward year-end awards.
 Points in this class will not count toward an APHA championship or any other APHA lifetime awards.
 If a 2-year-old horse is shown under saddle at any show where APHA approved classes are held, this horse is no longer eligible to be shown in 2-year-old In-Hand Trail the remainder of that calendar year.